 Having a steady supply of foliage is key to successfully making bouquets throughout the season—in spring, during the long months of summer, and into early fall.
-In this post, I’ll share the best staple foliages and foliage-like fillers, along with several of my favorite new varieties for 2020.
+In this post, I’ll share the best staple foliages and foliage-like fillers, along with several of my favorite varieties.

 Scent is a bonus with many of these varieties.
 Some are culinary herbs with a magnetic fragrance (that might make you hungry), and others, like bells of Ireland and the eucalyptus varieties, have a fresh, clean scent.
 A few stems of any of these fragrant-leaved varieties will add perfume to your arrangements and bouquets.